ondrascz/HD-OSD-Font-Tools/dev resources/dev_notes.md

 ## Ideas

+* "minilogo" as craftname
+  * ? which characters?
 * Detect what the input files are
   * according to extension
     * is it image of allowed formats?